 - an alphabetic version of the publicly-available WordNet 3.0 (see Electronic Dictionaries),

-- an alphabetic version of the publicly-available UMLS Specialist Lexicon (January 2012) (see Electronic Dictionaries),
+- an alphabetic version of the publicly-available UMLS Specialist Lexicon (August 2021) - with a raw form for the July 2021 version) (see Electronic Dictionaries),

 - an alphabetic version of FrameNet 1.5, incorporating all lexical items, frame characterizations, and frame relations (see Electronic Dictionaries), created with FrameNet Explorer for Windows (which also can be used to explore FrameNet frames, frame elements, and lexical units, as well as creating samples for testing frame identification).